-Born in Herington, Kansas on the heartland prairie, Cunningham was the son of a railroad man and knew at an early age that he wanted to be an artist.
+Born in Herington, Kansas on the heartland prairie, Cunningham was the son of a railroad man, and knew at an early age that he wanted to be an artist.
 After serving in the Navy during World War II as an air cadet and radar man on a torpedo bomber, he pursued his childhood dream.
 With the help of the G.I.
 Bill, he attended the University of Kansas and the Kansas City Art Institute.
-In 1949 he moved to New York City where he studied at the Art Students League with Kuniyoshi, Bosa, and Corbino and later at the School of Visual Arts with celebrated illustrator Jack Potter.
+In 1949 he moved to New York City where he studied at the Art Students League under Yasuo Kuniyoshi, Louis Bosa, and Jon Corbino, and later at the School of Visual Arts under celebrated illustrator Jack Potter.

 It was while studying at the Art Students League in 1954 that Cunningham met a young fashion illustrator, Jean Ratley.
 They married in 1962 and she proved to be a source of inspiration and a tireless promoter of his work through the years.
 They often wintered together at Jean’s cousin’s house in the Bahamas where Cunningham’s palette was influenced by the tropical colors surrounding them.